Three generations of the Porter family are buried in St Leonard’s churchyard:

 Sarah, raised a Presbyterian, had become an Anglican on her marriage, but was apparently very open-minded in matters of religion, and took a great deal of interest in Hythe’s non-conformist churches.
 Her funeral was attended by most of the local Salvation Army congregation.
 She was a well-known philanthropist and hosted annual parties, or ‘treats’, for up to fifty needy children at Moyle Tower.
 Each child was given a toy and a warm garment (the parties were held in winter) before a sit-down tea and games.
 Apart from these occasions, however, she preferred the working classes to be kept at a distance, and complained to Hythe council about the troupes of minstrels who performed on the beach near her house.
 She was also a supporter of the Society for the Preservation of the Beauty of Hythe.
 For the last thirty-four years of her life she was a semi-invalid, and devotedly cared for by a Miss Digance, a nurse.
-There were four other live-in servants to care for her, and for her daughter Freda who lived with her.
+There were four other live-in servants to care for her, and for her daughter Freda who lived with her in her final years.
 At Sarah’s death, the Moyle Tower flag was flown at half-mast.

 Sarah died on 5 March 1912, and was laid to rest with her husband in St Leonard’s churchyard on 9 March in a grave lined with moss and decorated with primroses.
-The house contents were removed and auctioned off, including a 7ft 6in mahogany sideboard, two grand pianos, Axminster and Oriental rugs, and French and Italian bedsteads.
+The house contents were removed and those which the family did not want were auctioned off, including a 7ft 6in mahogany sideboard, two grand pianos, Axminster and Oriental rugs, and French and Italian bedsteads.
 It was suggested that Moyle Tower should be bought by the council for use as municipal offices, but the idea came to nothing and it was put up for auction in June 1913.
 It had, according to the auctioneers, five reception rooms, twenty-one bedrooms and dressing rooms, stabling and a garage.
 Whoever bought it seems not to have used it and it was requisitioned on the outbreak of war by the army and used to house men of the Devon Regiment.
 After the war it was offered for sale again, before finally being bought by the Holiday Fellowship in 1923.
 The organisation provided (and still does, as HF Holidays) affordable activity holidays in the UK and abroad, and Moyle Tower existed in this capacity until 1979.

 Another view of Moyle Tower, from the back